Venafi/VenafiPS/docs/functions/Import-VaasCertificate.md

 ```

 ### -Application
-Application to assign to this certificate
+Application name (wildcards supported) or id to associate this certificate.

 ```yaml
 Type: String[]